tolitius/verter/README.md

 ### create institute of time

-in case this is the first time verter is used with this database, the institute of time (verter tables) need to be created:
+in case this is the first time verter is used with this database, the institute of time (verter tables/buckets) need to be created:

 ```clojure
 => (vs/create-institute-of-time :postgres db)